gage-russell/ideaforge-site/index.md

 ## What you can do

-- Brainstorm with AI and refine ideas through conversational guidance
+- Brainstorm with AI and refine ideas through conversational guidance (private preview)
 - Explore customer segments and assess competitors
 - Create groups to collaborate with your team
 - Organize ideas, discussions, and notifications in one place